Galamrani/Java-Uni-Projects/polynomial-package/README.md

-polynomial-package
-This folder contains classes related to polynomial manipulation.
-The Polynom.java file implements a class for working with polynomials, including operations such as addition, subtraction, and differentiation.
-The App.java file contains a main program that demonstrates the usage of the Polynom class for performing various polynomial operations.
+## Description
+This repository contains Java classes for performing operations on polynomials.
+The `App` class serves as a demonstration of polynomial addition, subtraction, and differentiation.
+The `Polynom` class represents polynomials and provides methods to perform arithmetic operations such as addition, subtraction, and differentiation.

+## Files

+1. **App.java**: Contains the `main` method to demonstrate polynomial operations.
+It prompts the user to input coefficients and powers for two polynomials and then performs addition, subtraction, and differentiation operations on them.

+2. **Polynom.java**: Implements the `Polynom` class, which represents polynomials and provides methods for polynomial arithmetic operations.
+This class includes methods for addition, subtraction, differentiation, and displaying polynomials as strings.